teijuan/heavensbake/collections/_novels/2024-11-09-a-mundane-life.md

 {% include jpg_thumb.html num="04" %}

+Setting her phone down, Fui made her way towards the shower, her enormous lumbering orb of a pregnant belly leading the way.

 {% include jpg_thumb.html num="05" %}

-"setting her phone down, Fui made her way towards the shower, her enormous lumbering orb of a pregnant belly leading the way."
+She paused to put on a pose for someone.
+But who could it be?

 {% include jpg_thumb.html num="06" %}

+> A belly so big that can be seen from behind.

+Feeling the warm water wash over her body, Fui felt calm and relaxed.

+"This felt good."

+As she washed her hair, she gazed down at her large pregnant belly, feeling her son and daughter rest.
+The weird thing wasn't that she had a huge belly, but that she could feel them all the time.

+Even when they are doing nothing like now, she can feel their curled-up bodies.
+That was the weirdest feeling out of this, and strangely enough, one she'll miss once they are born.

+{% include jpg_thumb.html num="07" %}

 ## Series still in progress...